Share

 ---------------

-Beneath the tholin haze, Matow, whose surface was completely frozen, offered a different scenery from Eunna.
-Its ice shell was varied in thickness.
+Matow had a completely frozen surface, covered in water ice and traces of tholins.
+Its ice shell varied in thickness.
 On the dayside, the crust was as thin as a few kilometers, while on the nightside it was usually tens of kilometers thick.
 Matow experienced the strongest tidal stressing of all seven inner planets, serving to fracture the icy crust.
 Convection within the subsurface ocean dragged plates around, creating plate tectonics, which resulted in a large number of rifts, faults, mountain ranges, and most spectacularly, cryovolcanoes.
 Matow's tectonic activities were most prominent on the dayside, while the nightside, although somewhat less active, possessed the glacial equivalent of supercontinent cycles, each cycle lasting between a few centuries and millennia.
 Similar to Eunna, tholin snow occured on Matow's nightside.

 TRAPPIST 1h Name: Yaudel: